kontena/kontena/docs/getting-started/installing/docker-compose.md

 cat certificate.crt privateKey.key > cert.pem
 ```

-**Step 2:** Run command `docker-compose up -d`
+**Step 2:** Run the command `docker-compose up -d`

 After Kontena Master has provisioned you will be automatically authenticated as the Master administrator and the default grid 'test' is set as the current grid.

 ## Installing Kontena Nodes

-Before you can start provision nodes you must first switch cli scope to a grid.
+Before you can start provisioning nodes you must first switch cli scope to a grid.
 A Grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.

 Create a new grid using the command: